fire17/hydejack-starter-kit/projects/dev/_posts/2020-7-30-globaldata.md

 Each process can access the data whenever it needs to, or be set to trigger everytime a channel (or xobject is updated) the trigger function can be set by either process

-## XObject
-XObject makes a dynamic expando object in python that is built uppon global data.
-It can hold it's own value, and also hold child xobjects These xobjects are global accross multi processes, autosaved, and super easy to create with xo. generator

->
-    newX = xo.newX # xo.newX is now shared across all processes
-    newX.body.head.eyes = "beautifull" # all accessible

-    # newX.show() outputs
-    newX = [None]
-        body = [None]
-            head = [None]
-                eyes = ['beautifull']